onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Many Network Clouds will use Heat and TOSCA to describe orchestration templates for instantiating VNFs and VNFCs.
-Heat and TOSCA has a useful abstraction called a “module” that can contain one or more VNFCs.
+Heat and TOSCA has a useful abstraction called a "module" that can contain one or more VNFCs.
 A module can be thought of as a deployment unit.
 In general the goal should be for each module to contain a single VNFC.